greenbytes/java-http-1xx-tests/README.md

 | JDK 11 :x:    | JDK 11 :heavy_check_mark: (as of 11.0.24)  |
 | JDK 17 :x:    | JDK 17 :heavy_check_mark: (as of 17.0.12) |
 | JDK 21 :heavy_check_mark: | :heavy_check_mark: |

+## Summary of currently defined 1xx codes

+Note that although only few code points have been allocated (https://www.iana.org/assignments/http-status-codes/http-status-codes.xhtml), the default behavior for all codes except 100 and 101 is the same, so HTTP stacks can and should treat them uniformly.

+### 100 Continue

+### 101 Switching Protocols

+### 102 Processing

+### 103 Early Hints

+### 104 Upload Resumption Supported